nvisnjic/nvisnjic.github.com/_posts/2015-07-16-gsoc-update-week7.md

 *Worked on*

-* More API desin reading, mostly done
+* More API design reading, mostly done
-* Had a hangout with S. Arnold and Alexander H. to discuss the API, got some good insights from that
+* Had a hangout with S. Arnold and Alexander H. about the API, got some good insights from them

 *Issues:*